BartRoels/FomeZ.github.io/_posts/2020-04-22-azure-sentinel-learning-path.md

 - [Using the new built-in URL detonation in Azure Sentinel](https://techcommunity.microsoft.com/t5/azure-sentinel/using-the-new-built-in-url-detonation-in-azure-sentinel/ba-p/996229){:target="_blank"}

-### Module 2: Azure Sentinel role
+### Module 2: Azure Sentinel role (Level 200)

-Level 200: what is the typical use for Azure Sentinel?
+What is the typical use for Azure Sentinel?
 What are customers finding in it, and also, how is it priced?
 All in this [presentation](https://techcommunity.microsoft.com/t5/forums/editpage/board-id/AzureSentinelBlog/message-id/243/is-draft/true?attachment-id=21924){:target="_blank"}

 **Learn more** :